-Some medications are faster – Sildenafil takes an hour to work.
-This is slower than some medicines such as Levitra and Spedra, which can work as soon as 15-30 minutes after you take it.
+Some medications are faster – Sildenafil usually takes between 30 to 60 minutes to work.
+This is slower than some medicines such as Levitra and Spedra, which can work as soon as 15 to 30 minutes after you take it.
 Some people find that if they don’t want to plan sex far in advance then other ED medications such as Levitra or Spedra may suit them better.

-Some medications last longer – Sildenafil works for 4-6 hours after you take the medicine, which is similar to Levitra and Spedra.
-Cialis works for much longer, with some men reporting that it works for 24-36 hours after they first take it.
+Some medications last longer – Sildenafil works for up to 4 hours after you take the medicine, which is similar to Levitra and Spedra.
+Cialis works for much longer, with some men reporting that it works for up to 36 hours after they first take it.
 This means that Cialis is also an option if you do not want to plan sex far in advance.

 There are no good herbal alternatives to Viagra – some people may look for herbal or natural alternatives to ED medicines.
-However, there is not as much research that has gone into these treatment options.
+However, there is not as much research that has gone into seeing how well these work, or how safe they are as treatment options.
 So, we cannot guarantee for sure that these herbal medicines are effective and safe in the same way that we can say about the conventional ED medicines.

 There are treatment options other than medication – people may consider using non-medicine treatment options such as psychosexual counselling.
 This can be effective if the cause of ED symptoms are psychological, and can of course be combined with Sildenafil and other medicines.

 British National Formulary.
 Sildenafil.
 NICE. [online] Available at: https://bnf.nice.org.uk/drug/sildenafil.html [accessed 26th April 2018].